AlexDenisov/Components/README.md

 ### Contribution

 If you liked the concept and want to contribute a Component be sure to read introductory articles and review existing Components in `Components.make` folder.
-The following are work-in-progress guidelines we adhere to we create Components.
+The following are work-in-progress guidelines we adhere to when we create Components.

 #### Precompiled binary package distribution is recommended